 At the lower end of the main street opposite the Fire Station, there is a row of cottages with an archway leading to the United Reformed Church (CM5 9DT).
 Livingstone came here in 1838 as assistant to the minister, Richard Cecil, and a plaque tells us that he lived in the room above the arch prior to his great work in Africa.

-Opposite the church is a large house called Colne Place (CO6 2RG), now used as a residential home for the elderly.
+Opposite the church is a large house called Colne Place (CO6 2RG), now a residential home for the elderly.
 Here in 1786 was born the philanthropist Sir Thomas Fowell Buxton, who married the sister of Elizabeth Fry.
 Buxton served for a time in Parliament and took on the mantle of Wilberforce, devoting all his energies to a wide range of campaigns, particularly the abolition of slavery in all its forms, until his health eventually gave way.

 The village seems to consist mainly of houses about 500 years old, including the famous Paycocke's, now owned by the National Trust.
 The church of St Peter ad Vincula (CO6 1UD) was partly destroyed by a stray bomb in the Second World War, but has been rebuilt in the original style.
 Here as vicar came John Owen in 1646, a theologian of immense learning whose works are still consulted today.
 His name appears in the list of vicars in a side chapel.
 He had served at Fordham near Colchester from 1643 to 1646 and went on to become chaplain to Oliver Cromwell, preaching after the Battle of Worcester and at the funeral of Henry Ireton.
 From 1652 to 1658 he was Chancellor of Oxford University.